Statistical Monitoring of the Covariance Matrix in Multivariate Processes: A Literature Review: Monitoring covariance matrix alone, when

-Here the value of $L$ depends on $p$, $\omega$, and $\rm ARL_0$ and the formulas for $\textrm{E[tr}(\mathbf{Z}_{i})]$ and $\textrm{Var[tr}(\mathbf{Z}_{i})]$ are given in Huwang et al. [2007].
-Notice that this procedure is sensitive to misidentification of the mean vector, meaning that if the mean vector of the process changes in the observation period whilst the covariance matrix remains unchanged, the procedure tends to spuriously signal a covariance change.
-To overcome this drawback, Huwang et al. [2007] proposed another procedure, called the multivariate exponentially weighted moving variance (MEWMV) chart which is insensitive to shifts in the process mean.
-Their proposal is to replace $\mathbf{Y}_{i}$ in (10) with its deviation from $\mathbf{P}_{i}$, in form of
+Here the value of $L$ depends on $p$, $\omega$, and $\rm ARL_0$.
+Notice that this procedure is sensitive to changes in the mean vector, meaning that if the mean vector of the process changes in the observation period whilst the covariance matrix remains unchanged, the procedure tends to spuriously signal a covariance change.
+To overcome this drawback, Huwang et al. (2007) proposed another procedure, called the multivariate exponentially weighted moving variance (MEWMV) chart which is insensitive to shifts in the process mean.
+Their proposal is to replace $\mathbf{Y}_{i}$ in (15) with its deviation from $\mathbf{P}_{i}$, in the form of

 where $\mathbf{P}_{i}$ is an estimate of the possible mean shift at time $i$ and it is obtained from the recursion $\mathbf{P}_{i}=\nu\mathbf{Y}_{i}+(1-\nu)\mathbf{P}_{i-1}$, where $0<\nu<1$ and $\mathbf{P}_{0}=\mathbf{0}$, the matrix $\mathbf{V}_{0}$ is defined by $\mathbf{V}_{0}=(\mathbf{Y}_{1}-\mathbf{P}_{1})(\mathbf{Y}_{1}-\mathbf{P}_{1})^{\prime}$ and $0<\omega<1$.
 The control limits of the MEWMV chart are given by